-Once you’re done customizing your form, click Save.
+Once you’re finished customizing your form, click Done.

-Step 2: Configure Your General Contact Form Settings
+Step 3: Check WordPress Contact Form Notification Settings

-For help with this step, check out our documentation on how to set up form notifications in WordPress.
+For help with this step and learn more about WordPress contact form email settings, check out our documentation on how to set up form notifications in WordPress.

 Adding to this, if you want to keep branding across your emails consistent, you can check out this guide on adding a custom header to your email template.